Paris Opera House Tour Review

 We also think that the price is quite reasonable, especially considering that Paris can be an expensive city to visit.
 We’ve spent more for guided tours in the U.S. for far less famous sites and attractions than the Palais Garnier.

-Paris Opera House guided tour vs. the self-guided visit
+Guided tour vs. the self-guided visit

 Hubby did both the expert guided tour (with me) and enjoyed it so much that he went back later by himself and did the self-guided visit.

 When he went back to the Opera House later, he spent some extra time taking photos of some of the exhibits of costumes and things that we didn’t get to linger over on the guided tour.
-And as I mentioned above, he also was able to see the auditorium, which had been closed for rehearsal while we were on our tour.
+As I mentioned above, he also was able to see the auditorium, which had been closed for rehearsal while we were on our tour.

 I thoroughly enjoyed the tour and am so glad that I did it.
-For Hubby it was his favorite single thing that we did on our trip to Paris.
+For Hubby, it was his favorite single thing that we did on our trip to Paris.

 Full disclosure: Hubby works in theatre, so this activity was right up his alley.

-Considering the very reasonable price for the quality of the tour, it makes an excellent addition to any Paris itinerary
+Considering the very reasonable price for the quality of the tour, it makes an excellent addition to any Paris itinerary.

 Have you tried one of the Palais Garnier tours?
 What did you think?
-Tell us all about it in the comments below.

 Pin this post!